Which place is cheaper, Atlanta or Washington?

 Both Atlanta and Washington are popular destinations to visit in the summer with plenty of activities.
 The hiking, the city activities, the music scene, and the family-friendly experiences are the main draw to Washington this time of year.

 In July, Washington is generally around the same temperature as Atlanta.
-Temperatures in Washington average around 79°F (26°C), and Atlanta stays around 82°F (28°C).
+Daily temperatures in Washington average around 79°F (26°C), and Atlanta fluctuates around 82°F (28°C).

 It's quite sunny in Atlanta.
 The sun comes out a lot this time of the year in Washington.
 Washington usually receives around the same amount of sunshine as Atlanta during summer.
 Washington gets 278 hours of sunny skies, while Atlanta receives 271 hours of full sun in the summer.